davs3275/sbs/med/collier.md

 ---
-2.7 Do not let accidents disturb, or outward objects engross your thoughts, but keep your mind quiet and disengaged, that you may be at leisure to learn some- thing good, and cease rambling from one thing to another.
+2.7 Do not let accidents disturb, or outward objects engross your thoughts, but keep your mind quiet and disengaged, that you may be at leisure to learn something good, and cease rambling from one thing to another.
 There is likewise another sort of roving to be avoided ;
 for some people are busy and yet do